Workbench Plans

 Future adaptability

-Workbenches are generally easy to renovate and augment over time.
+Workbenches are generally easy to alter and augment over time.
 Therefore, you might want to start with a basic bench and add features later as your skills and needs evolve.
-Designing with future modifications in mind (such as pre-planning for vice installation or ensuring the frame can support additional weight) creates a bench that grows with your woodworking journey.
+Designing with future modifications in mind (such as pre-planning for vice installation or ensuring the frame can support additional weight) creates a bench that grows along with your woodworking journey.
 Consider how your needs might change, and build in adaptation points where possible.

 Popular workbench styles in our free plans